PostgREST/postgrest/api.rst

     No
     "{ \"a\": 1, \"b\": 2 }"

   Some javascript libraries will post the data incorrectly if you're not careful.
-For best results try one of the :ref:`Client-Side Libraries`_ built for PostgREST.
+For best results try one of the :ref:`clientside_libraries` built for PostgREST.

 To update a row or rows in a table, use the PATCH verb.
-Use :ref:`Horizontal Filtering (Rows)`_ to specify which record(s) to update.
+Use :ref:`h_filter` to specify which record(s) to update.
 Here is an exmaple query setting the :code:`category` column to child for all people below a certain age.

 .. code:: HTTP